Locking of skyrmion cores on a centrosymmetric discrete lattice: onsite versus offsite: Variational calculations

-While further increasing $A$, the pattern II state turns into the pattern I state for both the $|n_{\rm sk}|=1$ and $|n_{\rm sk}|=2$ SkXs, as shown in Fig.~\ref{fig:PD}(g).
+While further increasing $A$, the pattern II state turns into the pattern I state for both the $|n_{\rm sk}|=1$ and $|n_{\rm sk}|=2$ SkXs, as shown in Fig.~\ref{fig:PD12}.
 In the region for the $|n_{\rm sk}|=1$ SkX, the spin texture is characterized by $\psi=0$, which indicates that the individual spin density wave is described by the spiral state.
 In this case, the skyrmion core is lied at the onsite position, as shown in the middle right panel of Fig.~\ref{fig:paradep}(d).
 Accordingly, the scalar chirality is also distributed in a sixfold-symmetric way, as shown in the middle right panel of Fig.~\ref{fig:paradep}(e).
-In the end, the Fermi surfaces are sixfold symmetric in the middle right panel of Fig.~\ref{fig:paradep}(f)~\footnote{The momentum-dependent in-plane spin polarization occurs so that inversion symmetry is broken while keeping sixfold rotational symmetry.}.
-This sixfold Fermi surfaces are again broken by increasing the magnetic field $H$, where the pattern I state changes into the pattern II one.
-The skyrmion core in the pattern II state is located at the interstitial sites as shown in the right panels of Figs.~\ref{fig:paradep}(d) and \ref{fig:paradep}(e), and then the sixfold rotational symmetry of the Fermi surfaces are slightly broken in the right panel of Fig.~\ref{fig:paradep}(f).
+In the end, the Fermi surface is sixfold symmetric in the middle right panel of Fig.~\ref{fig:paradep}(f)~\footnote{The momentum-dependent in-plane spin polarization occurs so that inversion symmetry is broken while keeping sixfold rotational symmetry.}.
+This sixfold Fermi surface is again broken by increasing the magnetic field $H$, where the pattern I state changes into the pattern II one.
+The skyrmion core in the pattern II state is located at the interstitial sites as shown in the right panels of Figs.~\ref{fig:paradep}(d) and \ref{fig:paradep}(e), and then the sixfold rotational symmetry of the Fermi surface is slightly broken in the right panel of Fig.~\ref{fig:paradep}(f).